Risk Factors for Developing Mycosis

 This infection is limited to the superficial layer of the skin and hair, e.g., tinea versicolor.

 Cutaneous mycosis not only invades deeper into the epidermis of the skin but also involves the hair and nails of the body.
-The organisms causing such infection are called dermatophytes, often limited to the keratinized layer of skin, hair and nails.
+The organisms causing this infection are called dermatophytes, often limited to the keratinized layer of skin, hair, and nails.
 The host immune system may be activated causing local inflammatory changes.
 Examples include ringworm infection.

 Sporotrichosis occurs worldwide.
 It is endemic in China.
-Epidemics have been reported in South Africa, Australia and Brazil.
-In Peru, incidence is 1case in 1000 people.
+Epidemics have been reported in South Africa, Australia, and Brazil.
+In Peru, the incidence is 1 case in 1000 people.
 The prognosis of the disease is very good.

 The common mode of transmission of sporotrichosis is through skin inoculation.
 The dimorphic organism is found in the soil and enters the skin via cuts, wounds, animal bites or scratches.

 The initial reddish, necrotic papule of cutaneous sporotrichosis appears after 1–10 weeks of skin injury.
 A granuloma is formed by the neutrophils, histiocytes, and giant cells, along with local necrotic tissue.
 This suppurative area is then surrounded by the lymphocytes and the plasma cells.

 The clinical presentation depends upon the immune status of the host and site of the infection.
 Patients usually present with a primary lesion in the distal extremities.
-A small red, painless nodule may appear in 1 to 12 weeks of contact with the fungus usually in arm, finger and hand.
-Initially, it is a small nodule that enlarges and becomes pustular and later ulcerates. it is very slow to heal.
+A small red, painless nodule may appear in 1–12 weeks of contact with the fungus usually in the arm, the finger, and the hand.
+Initially, it is a small nodule that enlarges and becomes pustular, and later ulcerates. it is very slow to heal.
 The lesion is mildly painful, but there are no signs of systemic illness, such as fever.

 Sporotrichosis needs to be differentiated from other bacterial and fungal infections of the lungs and joints.
 The differential diagnosis includes the following:

 - Bacterial pneumonia

-The diagnosis of the sporotrichosis can be done by culturing the organisms from specimen such as pus, skin biopsy, CSF and synovial fluid.
-Periodic acid-Schiff, Gomori methenamine-silver or immunohistochemical staining methods are often used to visualize the organism.
+The diagnosis of sporotrichosis can be done by culturing the organisms from specimens such as pus, skin biopsies, cerebrospinal fluid (CSF), and synovial fluid.
+Periodic acid-Schiff, Gomori methenamine-silver or immunohistochemical staining methods are often used to visualize the organisms.